 UB-421 is an investigational CD4 attachment inhibitor being studied for the treatment of HIV infection.
-UB-421 has recently entered Phase III clinical trials for treatment of HIV infected patients experiencing HIV viremia who are not responding to other anti-retroviral drugs.
-Plans for FDA submission are not publicly known.
+UB-421 has recently entered phase three clinical trials for treatment of HIV infected patients experiencing HIV viremia who are not responding to other anti-retroviral drugs.
+Plans for FDA submission are not publically known.

-Description of Change: If any of the above HIV drugs receive FDA approval and the ADAP Medication Advisory Committee (MAC) recommends their addition to the ADAP formulary, OA will monitor pricing of each drug and whether the ADAP Crisis Task Force (ACTF) has secured discounted pricing.
-If OA is able to determine the drugs do not represent a significant cost increase to the program, OA will move forward with adding these drugs to the ADAP formulary.
+Description of Change: If any of the above HIV drugs receive FDA approval and the ADAP Medication Advisory Committee (MAC) recommends their addition to the ADAP formulary, Public Health/OA will monitor pricing of each drug and whether the ADAP Crisis Task Force (ACTF) has secured discounted pricing.
+If Public Health/OA is able to determine that the drugs do not represent a significant cost increase to the program, Public Health/OA will move forward with adding these drugs to the ADAP formulary.

-- As required by California Health and Safety Code (HSC) Section 120966, OA must add an antiretroviral (ARV) drug to the formulary within 30 days of FDA approval if the drug has been recommended for addition by the MAC and its addition does not represent a significant cost increase to the program. - If the net drug cost (after mandatory and negotiated supplemental rebates) and projected client utilization indicates a significant new cost to the program, the 30-day requirement no longer applies and OA must determine whether the program has an adequate budget to fund the addition of the new drug.
-If not, OA may seek additional budgetary authority through the Estimate process. - Addition of new drugs to the ADAP formulary offers ADAP clients options for drugs that best work to optimize health efficacy.
+- As required by California Health and Safety Code (HSC) Section 120966, Public Health/OA must add an antiretroviral (ARV) drug to the formulary within 30 days of FDA approval if the drug has been recommended for addition by the MAC and its addition does not represent a significant cost increase to the program. - If the net drug cost (after mandatory and negotiated supplemental rebates) and projected client utilization indicates a significant new cost to the program, the 30-day requirement no longer applies and Public Health/OA must determine whether the program has an adequate budget to fund the addition of the new drug.
+If not, Public Health/OA may seek additional budgetary authority through the Estimate process. - Addition of new drugs to the ADAP formulary offers ADAP clients options for drugs that best work to optimize health efficacy.